mosabami/modernize-app-ai-ready/exercises/ex-1/4-postgres.md

 1. After the deployment completes the change to your policy, click on the Connect button again until your terminal looks like is shown in the picture below
     ![sdsddssd32.png](../../media/sdsddssd32.png)
-1. Enter the password `1234ABcd!` **manually** in the field provided and hit enter.
-As you type the password, you wont see the cursur move for security purposes but it is entering.
-1. Enter the command below to see the tables within the database by copying and pasting the code block below. **To paste in Azure cloud shell, right click in the terminal and click on "Paste as plain text" or enter Ctrl + Shift + V shortcut**. **Don't include the "sql" part of the command below**.

-    ```sql
-    SELECT table_name
-    FROM information_schema.tables
-    ```

-    You will notice that there are presently no tables available.
-Tables and data will be added programatically in later exercises.You can run this command again afterwards to see the difference.
 1. Set the postgresfqdn environment variable in your **VS code PowerShell terminal** (the same terminal you have been using).
 Replace the placeholder in the command below with the proper values before running the command.

     ```powershell